Dynatech2/Build-Model-using-YoloV8/README.md

 After training completes, the results (such as weights, evaluation metrics, and logs) will be saved in the specified project directory.

-To evaluate the trained model, you can add validation code in [validate.py](https://github.com/Dynatech2/Build-Model-using-YoloV8/blob/main/validate.py)
+To evaluate the trained model, you can run validation code in [validate.py](https://github.com/Dynatech2/Build-Model-using-YoloV8/blob/main/validate.py)

 Make sure to update the model_path and val_data variables with the correct paths for your trained model and validation dataset.